Caridina pure red line shrimp (PRLs)

 To ensure you get high-quality PRLs, purchase from:

 • Specialized Breeders: Look for breeders who specialize in Caridina shrimp and have a good reputation within the shrimp-keeping community.
+Target reputable lineages.
+In breeding colonies, purebred or near purebred lineages are vital to ensure consistent offspring and predictable gene inheritance, free from genes of other variants.

 • Reputable Online Stores: Trusted online retailers with positive reviews and a history of selling healthy shrimp.